 Helping Nature through the Creative Expression and Partnerships

-MoonLeaks.org is a social enterprise, and a one man band at the moment, which aims to become a collaborative production platform, where thousands of people get together to create audio-visual materials that help preserve nature and protect its creatures.
+MoonLeaks.org is a social enterprise that aims to become a collaborative production platform, where thousands of people get together to create audio-visual materials that help preserve nature and protect its creatures.

 MoonLeaks' project approach